 Alternative 2 would substantially expand multi-modal transportation opportunities for the Zoo to give visitors and employees the option to use transit, bicycles, walking, and ridesharing as a viable and attractive travel mode.
 In doing so, Alternative 2 would substantially reduce total Zoo VMT to a greater extent than the Project.
 As a result, this alternative would reduce potentially significant impacts to aesthetics, air quality and GHG emissions, energy, land use and planning, and transportation.
 VMT is the metric by which transportation impacts are measured in the City, per the 2020 TAG and consistent with state law.
 Alternative 2 would result in a greater level of consistency with state and regional goals for reducing VMT and associated vehicle GHG emissions, slightly reducing impacts compared to the Project; however, due to the City's adopted thresholds for regional serving retail projects, impacts would remain significant and unavoidable.
-Similar to the Project, Alternative 2 would achieve all of the Project objectives.
+Similar to the Alternative 1.5, Alternative 2 would achieve all of the Project Objectives (see Conclusion and Relationship to Project Objectives in Section 4.5.4 of the Revised Final EIR).

-The City finds this alternative less desirable than the proposed Project.
-Although Alternative 2 would achieve all of the Project objectives, substantially reduce total Zoo VMT, and result in a greater level of consistency with state and regional goals for reducing VMT and associated vehicle GHG emissions, impacts would remain significant and unavoidable.
+The City finds this alternative less desirable than the Alternative 1.5 Project.
+Although Alternative 2 would achieve all of the Project Objectives, substantially reduce total Zoo VMT, and result in a greater level of consistency with state and regional goals for reducing VMT and associated vehicle GHG emissions, impacts would remain significant and unavoidable.
 Additionally, the possibility of funding from multiple stakeholders, and the amount of funding required for new transit facilities and services, bicycle and pedestrian bridges and connections, and multi-modal incentives for employees and visitors would be costly and present challenges in terms of economic feasibility.

-Page intentionally left blank.
-9.0 FINDINGS ON MITIGATION MONITORING AND REPORTING PROGRAM
+9.0 FINDINGS ON MITIGATION MONITORING PROGRAM

-Pursuant to Section 15091 (a)(1) of the CEQA Guidelines, the City finds that implementation of the mitigation measures, BMPs, and project design standards specified in the Final EIR would substantially lessen the significant environmental effects resulting from the implementation of the proposed Project.
-These mitigation measures, BMPs, and design features have been required in, or incorporated into the proposed Project.
-In accordance with Section 15091 (d), and Section 15097 of the CEQA Guidelines, which require a public agency to adopt a program for reporting or monitoring required changes or conditions of approval to substantially lessen significant environmental effects, the Mitigation Monitoring and Reporting Program provided in the Final EIR is hereby adopted as the mitigation monitoring and reporting program for this proposed Project.
+Pursuant to Section 15091 (a)(1) of the CEQA Guidelines, the City finds that implementation of the mitigation measures, BMPs, and project design standards specified in the Final EIR would substantially lessen the significant environmental effects resulting from the implementation of the Alternative 1.5 Project.
+These mitigation measures, BMPs, and design features have been required in, or incorporated into the Alternative 1.5 Project.
+In accordance with Section 15091 (d), and Section 15097 of the CEQA Guidelines, which require a public agency to adopt a program for reporting or monitoring required changes or conditions of approval to substantially lessen significant environmental effects, the Mitigation Monitoring Program provided in the Final EIR is hereby adopted as the mitigation monitoring program for the Alternative 1.5 Project.

-10.0 FINDINGS ON CHANGES TO THE DRAFT EIR AND RECIRCULATION
+10.0 FINDINGS ON CHANGES TO THE DRAFT EIR AND THE FOCUSED RECIRCULATED EIR

-10.1 CHANGES TO THE DRAFT EIR
+10.1 CHANGES TO THE DRAFT EIR AND FOCUSED RECIRCULATED EIR

-In response to comments from the public and other public agencies, the proposed Project has incorporated changes subsequent to publication of the Draft EIR.
-All the changes to the Draft EIR are discussed in Section 1.0, Introduction and Section 8.0, Response to Comments, of the Final EIR.
+In response to comments from the public and other public agencies, the Alternative 1.5 Project includes changes subsequent to publication of the Draft EIR and the Focused Recirculated EIR.